ThePhantom2307/GanttManager-Project/README.md

 # GanttManager-Project
-GanttManager is a project for a course at the university I am studying.
+Gantt Manager is a project for the Software Development course at the university I study in collaboration with ItzUbixD.